yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 </r>
 </code>

-Then deleting all `x` nodes is equivalent to pass the <sc>xml</sc> via the following search and replace:
+Then deleting all `x` nodes is equivalent to pass the <sc>xml</sc> via the following search and replace script:

 <code class="perl">
 s/<\/?x>//g
 </code>

-Therefore, if there exists a one state deterministic transducer to transform the source tree to the destination tree.
+Therefore, if there exists a one state deterministic transducer which transform my trees ;
 I can transform the <sc>xml</sc> from one format to another with just a simple list of search and replace directives.

 # Solution